How I Dealt With PMDD Naturally

 I've gone through all kinds of food phases: low carb, high "good fat," no gluten.
 Yes, it is absolutely important to be conscious of what you eat, but don't let it take away from the joy and quality of your life!

-These days I eat mostly vegan foods because of my own personal beliefs.
-This has also had a positive impact on my general health, including my PMDD, because foods like dairy and meat can actually make PMDD and menstrual cramping much worse.
+These days I eat vegetarian foods and then mostly vegan during my period.
+This has has a positive impact on my general health, including my PMDD, because foods like dairy and meat can actually make PMDD and menstrual cramping much worse.

-Through my own experimenting and research, I've created these lists below.
-These lists keep in mind the importance of protein, iron, and fibre.
+Through my own experimenting and research, I've created some lists below, which keep in mind the importance of protein, iron, and fibre.
 These considerations are especially important if you are cutting back on meat and dairy, or taking them out all together.

 Eat lots of these:

 - All kinds of fruits, especially when in season.
 The fibre and natural sugars will keep you satisfied and not craving processed sweets.
 Berries in particular pack a punch with vitamins and feel good nutrients.